 Are you thinking of going vegan?
-Perhaps you took the Veganuary pledge in January and have decided to carry on for longer.
+Perhaps you are thinking about taking the Veganuary pledge or have already done so.
 Perhaps you made the change long ago.
 Perhaps you're just curious what it's all about.
 For us , it's always been about the animals.

 But what does being vegan actually mean?

 The Vegan Society definition is this: "Veganism is a philosophy and way of living which seeks to exclude—as far as is possible and practicable—all forms of exploitation of, and cruelty to, animals for food, clothing or any other purpose; and by extension, promotes the development and use of animal-free alternatives for the benefit of animals, humans and the environment.
 In dietary terms it denotes the practice of dispensing with all products derived wholly or partly from animals."